 Affiliates are a more profitable way to achieve sales for products and services.
 This type of marketing is more based on performance rather than generating brand awareness.

-Payment Models & Promotion Channels
+Payment Models & Promotion Channels for Influencers or Affiliates

 While influencers get paid a fixed fee, affiliates are paid based on the sales generated by them for a particular campaign.
 Influencers are hired on a retainer model while affiliates are offered various payout models based on the objective of the campaigns.

 Although there are some similarities in the way influencers and affiliates promote their channels, their source might differ from one another.
 Influencers rely on Instagram, Snapchat, TikTok, etc.